History of Jackie Robinson in Timeline

 In 1950, Jackie Robinson portrayed himself in the motion picture The Jackie Robinson Story.

 During the 1951 season, Jackie Robinson led the National League in double plays made by a second baseman for the second year in a row, with 137.
-He also kept the Dodgers in contention for the 1951 pennant, hitting a game-tying hit in the 13th inning and a game-winning home run in the 14th inning of the last game of the regular season.
-This forced a playoff series against the New York Giants.
+During the last game of the regular season, in the 13th inning, he had a hit to tie the game and then hit a home run in the 14th inning, which proved to be the winning margin.

-In 1951, Jackie Robinson led the league in fielding among second basemen for the second consecutive year.
+In 1951, Jackie Robinson led the league in fielding among second basemen.

 1953: Death Threats and Racial Advocacy

-In 1953, Jackie Robinson had 109 runs, a .329 batting average, and 17 steals, leading the Dodgers to another National League pennant.
-He also served as editor for Our Sports magazine and criticized segregated establishments, leading to integration in some places.
-However, Robinson's continued success spawned a string of death threats.
+In 1953, Jackie Robinson had 109 runs, a .329 batting average, and 17 steals.
+The Dodgers led to another National League pennant but lost to the Yankees in the World Series.
+He served as editor for Our Sports magazine and addressed racial issues publicly, criticizing segregated hotels and restaurants, leading to some establishments integrating.

 1954: All-Star Season